 When you start getting upset about something, take a moment to think about the situation.
 Ask yourself:

 Make the relationship your priority.
 Maintaining and strengthening the relationship, rather than “winning” the argument, should always be your first priority.
-Be respectful of the other person and his or her viewpoint.
+Respect the other person and their viewpoint.